 - Do our tools work in harmony with employee workflows, or do our tools create productivity disruptions?

 The feedback you gather should include a diverse range of perspectives and seek to discover what technology and processes they value most.
 Feedback could be given in the form of surveys or interviews.
-By getting a holistic view of your current workplace environment, you will be able to assess what challenges and barriers your employees face and better meet employee expectations.
+By getting a holistic view of your current work environment, you will be able to assess what challenges and barriers your employees face and better meet employee expectations.

 After you have gotten feedback from employees, it’s time to bring in stakeholders from individual business units.
 Organizational change starts at the top but should be adopted and agreed upon by the entire workforce.
 People can be resistant to change, and if they don’t understand it, the initiatives could fail.
 Which is why internal communications is critical to your success.

 By bringing in key leaders you can make sure that everyone is on board with the digital transformation and how it aligns to business processes.
 Stakeholders can help lead successful transformations by encouraging their business units to adopt new tools.
 Once you have aligned your vision with your entire organization, it will be much easier to implement new technology.

 Once you have identified positive features, you can work on highlighting gaps in your stack.
 Gaps could include the growing need for a mobile app to reach remote workers, multilingual capabilities, or centralizing your internal communications.
 This will help you map solutions for your current tech needs so you can find the collaboration tools needed to achieve success.

 One of the largest barriers to a seamless digital experience is having siloed technology.
 If systems are not integrated, it can be difficult for workers to get the information they need in a timely manner.
 Having a single digital platform can immensely help to align your technology.